adi271001/Bone-Marrow-Cells-classification/README.md

 # Results
 The code achieves accurate classification results for bone marrow cells.
 Detailed performance metrics and visualizations can be found in the Kaggle notebook.

-# License
-The code in this repository may have its own licensing terms.
-Please refer to the Kaggle notebook and any associated licenses for more information.
-Feel free to customize this README to provide more specific information about the code and its usage.